2 Open Study/Research Awards

 Fulbright Proposal Types

-Applicants are encouraged to arrange affiliation and submit letters of invitation with their application.
-If an invitation is not available, they may indicate preferences for affiliation.
-When applicants do not indicate a host institution preference, the Public Affairs Section of the U.S. Embassy will seek the most appropriate placements.
+All Fulbright Researchers in Kazakhstan must have an affiliation with a local university or educational institution.
+Applicants are encouraged to arrange affiliations and submit letters of invitation.
+Otherwise, they may indicate preferences for affiliation.
+When applicants do not indicate a host institution preference, the Public Affairs Section of the U.S. Embassy will seek the most appropriate placements based on research fields and university availability.

 Dual citizens of this country are not eligible